pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 Secondly, as [this article](https://dev.to/hoffmann/lets-find-something-better-then-latex) points out, whilst LaTeX is a great piece of software, it's still an old piece of software that has developed over many, *many* years by now.
 That means that some of the packages that you need to use may conflict, and there's little chance of an update fixing it.
 Whilst this is a minor concern in the time I've been using it, it does happen.
-Anyone who has tried to process in XeLaTeX (e.g. if you're requireed to use fontspec) and tried to use TIPA for phonetic symbols has likely run into this.
+Anyone who has tried to compile in XeLaTeX (e.g. if you're requireed to use fontspec) and tried to use TIPA for phonetic symbols has likely run into this.

 ### ...and use it properly